Fn-Devs/chapter-exercises/README.md

 1. Pull down the repo locally: `git clone git@github.com:Fn-Devs/chapter-exercises.git`
 2. Create a branch with your name like so: `git checkout -b <your-name>s-solutions`
-3. Go into the `mySolutions` directory for the chapter you're adding your solutions to: `cd chapterOne/mysolutions`
+3. `cd` into the chapter directory you're adding your solutions to: `cd chapterOne`
 4. Create a file with your Haskell solution(s) (you can either create a single file or multiple): `touch exerciseOne.hs`
 5. Write your Haskell code for the solution - feel free to adds explanatory comments!
 6. `git add exerciseOne.hs`